manamamba/lawn-mowing-platformer/README.md

 were important to my development success.</p>

 <p>Throughout the development of my mower class, which went through many refactors, I tried to give my functions and variables more descriptive names
-for readability and organize my code files, so that the functions and variables were listed in the order they were called each frame.
+for readability and organize my code files, so that the functions and variables were listed in the order they were called or referenced each frame.
 This made it easier for me to follow and recall what each function was doing without needing a ton of comments.
 Also, replacing const variables in function definitions with const member variables in my header, allowed me to quickly tweak, compile and test changes, without needing to jump around my code while tuning a new feature.</p>